TimUnderhay/ngx-panzoom/README.md

 ## Features
 * Zoom using mouse wheel, touch surface, double click, or API controls tied to your own UI.
 * Pan using click/touch and drag, or API calls.
 When releasing the mouse button or touch surface whilst panning, the pan will come to a gradual stop.

+## Version 2.1.0 Changes

+Version 2.1.0 is a minor release with a couple of small changes:

+* Configuration options can now be passed to the PanZoomConfig constructor, rather than only being settable after initialisation.
+* Pan mouse button is now configurable via config parameter `dragMouseButton`, with values `left`, `middle`, and `right`.

 ## Version 2.0 Changes